matpato/MedJsonify/README.md

 The complete data processing pipeline consists of the following steps:

 1. **Data Acquisition**:
-   - Download files from configured URLs
+   - Download files from configured URLs (Note: files from last month.
+If you want too change go to: download_from_url.py)
    - Extract ZIP archives
    - Extract specific files based on type